Risk of type 2 diabetes rises after COVID; organ transplant from donors who had COVID likely safe

 Neuropsychiatric after-effects not unique to severe COVID-19

-Neurological, psychiatric and cognitive problems are often reported by patients who were hospitalized for severe SARS-CoV-2 infections, but those problems are not unique to COVID-19 survivors, a new study suggests.
+Neurological, psychiatric and cognitive problems are often reported by patients who were hospitalised for severe SARS-CoV-2 infections, but those problems are not unique to COVID-19 survivors, a new study suggests.

+Researchers in Denmark compared 85 survivors of severe COVID-19 to 61 closely matched patients who were similarly ill during the pandemic with other diseases.
+Six months after patients first became sick, "the overall burden of neuropsychiatric and neurologic diagnoses and symptoms appeared similar" in the two groups, according to a report published on Wednesday in JAMA Psychiatry.